General Translation

 That's it!
 You have successfully translated your application into French, Spanish, and Japanese.

-For more information, please refer to the CLI Tool reference guide.
+For a more detailed guide on deploying your application, please refer to the Deployment guide.
+For more information on the command, please refer to the CLI Tool reference guide.

 Privacy Concerns